RitaBasbous/HsTrader-Ichimoku-Cloud-Indicator/README.md

 Ensure you have the requirements file installed.

-You can install the file using pip:
+To install the libraries listed in the `requirements.txt` file, use the following command:

 ```sh
 pip install -r requirements.txt